The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Discussion and conclusions

 \section{Discussion and conclusions}

-We have seen from previous studies (e.g., \citealt{Lacerna_2022}, \citealt{Ayromlou_2023}) that low-mass central galaxies (M$_{\star}$ = [10$^{9.5}$,10$^{10}$] $h^{-1}$ M$_{\odot}$) in the vicinity of galaxy groups and clusters can produce a strong two-halo conformity signal, that is, the correlation in sSFR between the central galaxy and their neighboring galaxies (either central or satellite galaxies).
-We have analyzed how the physical properties of these low-mass central galaxies (`target' galaxies) evolve from $z=2$ to the present using the hydrodynamical simulation IllustrisTNG300 and the semi-analytic galaxy catalog MDPL2-SAG to find hints about the origin of this signal.
-For that, we have separated into quenched (Q) and star-forming (SF) galaxies at $z=0$.
-We have also considered central galaxies of the same stellar mass located farther from the center of massive systems (`control' galaxies).
-In addition, we have analyzed how former satellites, i.e., central galaxies at present but that were satellites in the past, can influence the median trends in the overall evolution of low-mass central galaxies, as well as assess their contribution to the conformity signal.
-Our main results are: \begin{itemize} \item The evolution of halo mass and gas mass parameters for low-mass quenched central galaxies in the vicinity of massive groups and clusters reveals a significant drop in their median values at $z \lesssim 1$, attributed to the presence of former satellites in TNG300.
-We also find a decline in halo and gas mass (and v$_{\rm max}$) in quenched target galaxies of MDPL2-SAG; however, this drop is not associated with former satellites.
-The drop in halo mass for Q target galaxies is not observed in the control sample of quenched galaxies in both simulations.
-For SF galaxies instead, no major differences are found between target and control galaxies during their evolution.
+We know from previous studies (e.g., \citealt{Lacerna_2022}, \citealt{Ayromlou_2023}) that low-mass central galaxies (M$_{\star}$ = [10$^{9.5}$,10$^{10}$] $h^{-1}$ M$_{\odot}$) in the vicinity of galaxy groups and clusters can produce a strong two-halo conformity signal, that is, the correlation in sSFR between the central galaxy and the neighboring galaxies (either central or satellite galaxies).
+We analyzed how the physical properties of these low-mass central galaxies (called target galaxies) evolve from $z=2$ to the present using the hydrodynamical simulation IllustrisTNG300 and the semi-analytic galaxy catalog MDPL2-SAG to find hints regarding the origin of this signal.
+To this end, we separated the galaxies into quenched (Q) and star-forming (SF) galaxies at $z=0$.
+We also considered central galaxies of the same stellar mass located farther from the center of massive systems (called control galaxies).
+In addition, we identified a subsample of former satellite galaxies, that is, central galaxies at present, but that were satellites in the past, that pollute our central galaxy samples because they may have suffered other environmental processes when they were satellites in other dark matter halos.
+We found that former satellites in IllustrisTNG300 can influence the median trends in the overall evolution of low-mass central galaxies and can contribute to the conformity signal.
+Our main results are as follows: \begin{itemize} \item The evolution of halo mass, v$_{\rm max}$, and gas mass parameters for low-mass quenched central galaxies in the vicinity of massive groups and clusters reveals a significant drop in their median values at $z \lesssim 1$, attributed to the presence of the subsample of former satellites in TNG300, which are susceptible to environmental effects.
+We also find a decline in halo mass, v$_{\rm max}$, and gas mass in quenched target galaxies of MDPL2-SAG; however, the drop here is not associated with former satellites.
+The drop in halo mass for Q target galaxies is not observed in the control sample of quenched galaxies in the two simulations.
+For SF galaxies, instead, no major differences are found between target and control galaxies during their evolution.